 Yet, many State agencies have yet to create or maintain robust counter-trafficking policies, reporting procedures, training, sustained budget allocation, or executive leadership involvement.
-A forthcoming active project of the National Academy of Sciences, Engineering, and Medicine's Transportation Research Board National Cooperative Highway Research Program is currently developing guidance and tools for State DOTs95 to support effective training, policy, and collaboration practices that State DOT employees, contractors, and partners can employ to mitigate human trafficking.
-TAT (formerly Truckers Against Trafficking), a multimodal countertrafficking NGO, developed guidance protocols, including indicators and reporting protocols, along with industry-specific training materials and best practices for State agencies, including DOTs, Departments of Licensing, Departments of Motor Vehicles, and Departments of Revenue to guide them in implementing policies and training to combat human trafficking in their operations.96 content/uploads/2020/08/TAT-State-Agency-Toolkit.pdf.
+A forthcoming active project of the National Academy of Sciences, Engineering, and Medicine's Transportation Research Board National Cooperative Highway Research Program is currently developing guidance and tools for State DOTs to support effective training, policy, and collaboration practices that State DOT employees, contractors, and partners can employ to mitigate human trafficking.
+TAT (formerly Truckers Against Trafficking), a multimodal countertrafficking NGO, developed guidance protocols, including indicators and reporting protocols, along with industry-specific training materials and best practices for State agencies, including DOTs, Departments of Licensing, Departments of Motor Vehicles, and Departments of Revenue to guide them in implementing policies and training to combat human trafficking in their operations.